Table of Contents

 - Enlarged and darker pink nipples

-- Nesting (yes, just like humans your cat will try to prepare a cosy nest to give birth in)
+- Nesting (preparing a cozy nest to give birth in)

 - Fatigue or tiredness